simon-anthony/sqldev_krb/README.md

 ## Background

-In general, there are two mechanisms possible to achieve passwordless login when the user has not been automatically authenticated to the realm upon login, for example, via PAM/sshd on UNIX/Linux systems or vi login to a Windows domain.
+In general, there are two mechanisms possible to achieve passwordless login when the user has not been automatically authenticated to the realm upon login, for example, via PAM/sshd on UNIX/Linux systems or via login to a Windows domain.

 ### PKINIT